Become a Volunteer

 amount of about 15€ to 20€ per day may suffice

 to cover basic food needs.

 ARCHELON welcomes internships from Universities and European or other programmes.
+This needs to be clearly stated in the application form.
 The interns will have the same tasks as the regular volunteers and are treated as such.
 The interns need to send to the Volunteers Officer all the paper work required well beforehand so as to be filled in on time.
 The interns are asked to give to their project leader all the paper work that need to be filled in from them upon their arrival to the project.
 This is very important in order to give you the required documents on time.

 Opportunities are available for students who are interested in performing undergraduate or postgraduate research during their voluntary work.
 Only former volunteers of ARCHELON can submit a research proposal.
 Field leaders of ARCHELON are not entitled to conduct research during the period of their tasks as leaders.
 The deadline for submitting a research proposal is the 15th of March each year.
 For more information, please click

 here.
 If you have any queries please contact the Volunteer Section at firstname.lastname@example.org.

 About the progress of your application we will reply to you within 20 days.